SEC Proposes Major Rule Changes

 According to the SEC, these changes are intended to “…provide a more rational framework, eliminate complexity and increase access to capital while preserving and enhancing important investor protections,” and we’re optimistic that they will be a huge step forward for the Regulation Crowdfunding industry as a whole.

-We believe that these changes will make Regulation Crowdfunding a more viable funding option for business of different sizes and types, further opening the industry.
+We believe that these changes will make Regulation Crowdfunding a more viable funding option for businesses of different sizes and types, further opening the industry.
 We also believe that they give the general public wider access to alternative investments and potential wealth-building opportunities.

 These proposed changes are better aligned with the actuality of the Regulation Crowdfunding space, and we’re eager to see them potentially take effect.
 Before final approval, a public comment period for the proposed rule amendments will be held for 60 days following the publication of the release in the Federal Register.